You have the power to build a more feminist space in your school

 Overview

-More books are being banned than ever before, despite over 70% of parents oppose book banning.
-In the first half of 2023, 1,477 instances of individual books were banned, affecting 874 unique titles.
+➜ More books are being banned than ever before, despite over 70% of parents oppose book banning.
+Over 4,200 unique book titles were targeted for censorship in US schools and libraries in 2023.

 How to take action